10 Cognitive Biases Brands Use to Influence Consumer Behaviour

 9. Framing

-How information is presented—or framed—can also influence our perception.
+How information is presented—or framed—can significantly influence our perception.

-Brands can present their products or services as a solution to a specific problem, triggering an emotional response in customers.
+Brands often frame their products or services as solutions to specific problems, which triggers an emotional response from customers.

-For example, Dollar Shave Club, a men’s grooming brand, positioned itself as an answer to the problem of overpriced razor blades.
+• Dollar Shave Club, a men’s grooming brand, positioned itself as an answer to the problem of overpriced razor blades and offered high-quality razor blades at an affordable price instead.

 10. Loss Aversion